maniospas/Blombly/docs/setup.md

 print("Hello world!");
 ```

 To run this file, download Blombly's latest [release](https://github.com/maniospas/Blombly/releases/latest).
-Extract the release to a folder
+Extract that into a folder
-and add it to your filepath to let your operating system know where `blombly.exe` is located.
-If you don't want to add anything to your filepath,
+and add the latter to your filepath to let your operating system know where `blombly.exe` is located.
+Alternatively, you may
 use the full path to the executable everywhere.
 Instructions to build the library from source for your environment are provided in repository's
 [GitHub](https://github.com/maniospas/Blombly) page.

-Once you set up everything, run the following console command.
+Once you set things up, run the following console command.
-If a message that starts with `( ERROR )` appears, the language was set up properly but there was some syntax or logic error.
+If a message that starts with `( ERROR )` appears, everything properly but there was some syntax or logic error.
 For example, brackets may have closed with a semicolon, or there could be some other type of infraction.
 More on errors below.

 ```bash